ryan-a-baker/ryanbakerio/2019-09-03-solidfire-and-vvols.md

 # Intro Note

-This is a blog post I wrote back in September of 2018 to submit to VMware and NetApp after a pretty nasty issue we had with horrendous disk latency when using NetApp SolidFire presented as vVols to ESXi with low IOPS limits enabled on individual vVols, but I never had anywhere to post it.
-Now that I have my blog, I figured it would be a good thing to publicize retroactively.
-As far as I know, this is still an issue, but if it's not, there is still some really great information in this post that would be valuable to have out there in the world.
+This is a blog post I wrote back at my previous job in September of 2018 to submit to VMware and NetApp after a pretty nasty issue we had with horrendous disk latency  with the combination of NetApp SolidFire and it's QoS Policies with vVols.
+Back then, I never had anywhere to post it.
+Now that I have my site, I figured it would be a good thing to publish retroactively.

+As far as I know, this is still an issue, but if it's not, there is still some really great troubleshooting information in this post that would be valuable to have out there in the world.
+I'd love if some of my VMware or NetApp friends would run across this and help close the loop on some of the lingering questions we had at the bottom of the post, which, at the time of my leaving my previous job, we had not nailed down.

 # Overview of the Problem